4.1) Rotation Measurement

 From the above results, it is possible to come to three simple conclusions.

 1) There are gain minimums with the antenna physical position at 60° and 300°.
 This approximately agrees with the conventional understanding of there being lower gain with one antenna in the horizontal polarisation and one in the vertical polarisation.
 However, it would be expected that these nulls would appear at the exact angles of 90° & 270° and the reason that they do not appear at these precise angles will become apparent in the later article on wave tilt.

 2) There is a jump in signal phase when the antenna physical positions are moved between 60° and 90° due to a distinct preference for the two antennas to be in opposite orientations.
-Note that the shift of phase from -180° to +180° with the antenna returned to the upward position is due to the phase completing one whole rotation and is a familiar effect to experienced users of the VNA but does not represent a major shift of phase.
+Note that the shift of phase from -180° to +180° with the antenna returned to the upward position is due to the phase completing one whole rotation and is a familiar effect to experienced users of the VNA but does not represent a real shift of phase.

 3) There is noticeably greater gain with Tx and Rx antenna in opposite orientations rather than similar orientation (this varied between 3.6 dB and 4.6 dB in various measurements) and it is demonstrated graphically in figure 3 that there is a preference for the magnetic polarisation of the two antennas to be in the opposite directions.
 The difference in gain is of course related to the different INCIDENT and REFLECTED powers in the Tx antenna but it is not directly proportional to the difference of the original powers.
 The reasons for this power difference will become apparent when wave tilt and radiation mechanism is studied in a later articles.

 5.1) Swept Frequency Phase Measurement